Initiatives

 • Improve Membership

-• Promote education
+• Promote education and career development

 • Communicate our passion for and advancement of chemistry